Reihan Salam

-Reihan Morshed Salam (/ˈraɪhɑːn səˈlɑːm/; born 29 December 1979) is a conservative American political commentator, columnist and author who since 2019 has been president of the Manhattan Institute.
-He was previously executive editor of National Review, a columnist for Slate, a contributing editor at National Affairs, a contributing editor at The Atlantic, an interviewer for VICE and a fellow at the University of Chicago Institute of Politics.
+Reihan Morshed Salam (/ˈraɪhɑːn səˈlɑːm/; born December 29, 1979) is an American conservative political commentator, columnist, and author who, since 2019, has been president of the Manhattan Institute for Policy Research.
+He was previously executive editor of National Review, a columnist for Slate, a contributing editor at National Affairs, a contributing editor at The Atlantic, an interviewer for VICE, and a fellow at the University of Chicago Institute of Politics.

 Early life and education

-Salam was born in Brooklyn, New York.
-His parents are Bangladeshi-born Muslim immigrants who arrived in New York in 1976.
+Salam was born in Brooklyn, New York to Bangladeshi-born Muslim immigrants who arrived in New York in 1976.
+He was raised in Borough Park, New York.
 Salam attended Stuyvesant High School and Cornell University before transferring to Harvard University, where he was a member of the Signet Society and lived in Pforzheimer House.
-He graduated from Harvard in 2001 with an A.B. degree in Social Studies.
+He graduated from Harvard in 2001 with a Bachelor of Arts degree in social studies.

 Career

 After graduating from Harvard, Salam worked as a reporter-researcher at The New Republic and as a research associate at the Council on Foreign Relations before becoming an editorial researcher for David Brooks at The New York Times.
-Salam also worked as a producer for NBCUniversal's The Chris Matthews Show, and as an associate editor at The Atlantic, thereafter accepting a fellowship at the think tank, New America.
+Salam also worked as a producer for NBCUniversal's The Chris Matthews Show and as an associate editor at The Atlantic, thereafter accepting a fellowship at the think tank New America.

 National Review

 In 2014, Salam was named executive editor of National Review.
-While on staff, National Review gained a reputation for publishing clashing opinions on a wide range of policy issues.
+While he was on staff, National Review gained a reputation for publishing clashing opinions on a wide range of policy issues.